NCATS-Tangerine/translator-api-registry/README.md

 If you have the permission, commit your changes to this repo.
 Otherwise, feel free to submit a pull-request.
 Please check the "build status" badge above, and make sure it's green after your changes.
 We run some validation tests in this "[tests.py](tests.py)" for each commit.
 (Tip: you can run `python tests.py` locally from the root of this repo to make sure all tests pass before you commit your code.)

+### Specific notes for adding a "Reasoner" API
+In addition to follow the above steps, we recommend to add these extra info into your Reasoner API metadata:

+    info:
+        x-reasoner_standard_version: 0.9

+    tags:
+        name: translator
+        name: reasoner

 ## How to create your OpenAPI v3 metadata

 ### Starting from the scratch